Indian forces kill 3 militants in Kashmir's main city Srinagar

 Pakistan criticised the change in Kashmir's status, and there have been frequent exchanges of fire across the heavily militarised border between the nuclear-armed rivals.

-On Sunday, Pakistan's Ministry of Foreign Affairs said it had summoned the Indian charge d'affaires "to register Pakistan's strong protest over the ceasefire violations" that, it said, led to the death of a teenage resident on Saturday.
-Two other civilians including a child were seriously hurt, the ministry said.
+On Sunday, Pakistan's Ministry of Foreign Affairs said it had summoned the Indian charge d'affaires "to register Pakistan's strong protest over the ceasefire violations" that, it said, led to the death of a teenage resident the day before.
+Two other civilians, including a child, were seriously hurt, the ministry said.

 The clash in Srinagar was the second such encounter in the old city and brought the death toll of alleged militants to more than 100 this year.